 In her free time, she enjoys spending time with her pup, family or friends, playing hockey, or soccer!

-Her goal is to help you feel your best.
-Utilizing all aspects of her previous experience, she loves to talk holistically about health and is happy to make recommendations for home care.
-She has a passion for women’s health and health conditions, and will be completing a research study on Osteopathy’s effect of babies posture during tummy time, to help them grow strong and develop optimally.
+She has a passion for infant care, and will be completing a research study on Osteopathy’s effect of babies posture during tummy time, to help them grow strong and develop optimally.
+Morgan has taken additional training in the infant jaw and latch through best for baby osteopathy.